floriandotpy/kinect-juggling/README.md

 Run it
 ===

+* If you want to use the dummymode, set a symlink to captured frames like so: `ln -s ~/Dropbox/Uni\ 2013/Bildverarbeitung/frames frames`
-Just run `python <script>` for whatever script you like.
+* Then just run `python <script>` for whatever script you like.
 Well, right now there's just one.